mirumee/ariadne-website/docs/api-reference.md

 ObjectType.set_alias(name, to)
 ```

-Makes a field `name` defined in the schema resolve to property `to` of an object.
+Makes a field `name` defined in the schema resolve to the property `to` of an object.

-For example, if you want field `username` from schema resolve to attribute `user_name` of Python object, you can set an alias:
+For example, if you want the field `username` from the schema to resolve the attribute `user_name` to the `User` Python Object, you can set an alias:

 ```python
 user = ObjectType("User")
 user.set_alias("username", "user_name")
 ```